 “So He who sat on the cloud thrust in His sickle on the earth, and the harvest was reaped.”
 (Rev 14.16)

 So Sukkot foresees the in-gathering of the saints and the Millennial reign of Christ, the Messiah.
 It also embraces the Great White Throne judgement at the close of the Millennium (Rev.20:5-14).
 Sukkot is one of the feasts that is a ‘statute for ever’, and so during the Millennial age the nations of the earth go up to worship Christ the King in Jerusalem, and to keep the Feast of Tabernacles (Zech 14.16).

-But note that Sukkot has an eighth day (Lev 23.36).
+The symbolism goes even further.
+Note that the week of Sukkot is followed by an eighth day (Lev 23.36).
 The 8th day (also a Sabbath rest) has great significance.
 Number 8 symbolizes the start of something new – a new beginning.
 It foresees the new heavens and new earth and the New Jerusalem (Isa 65.17), link.

 Feasts and Fasts in the Millennium

 Chapters 40-48 of the prophet Ezekiel are often ignored due to uncertainty of interpretation.
 But if we read them in the light of the coming Millennial Age they provide a wealth of detail about future Israel.
 In particular, Ezek 45.18-25 describes Millennial feasts: we see the Passover in Ezek 45.21 and the Feast of Tabernacles in Ezek 45.25 (also Zech 14.16).
 The fact that these are future feasts (after Christ’s return) is confirmed by the prophet Zechariah: